fosshostorg/policy/README.txt

 16. Our staff give up some rights when then volunteer for us, such as to represent our directors in conducting the business of our organization & mission
-17. Our directors do not otherwise delegate their than as said below and do not in any way consider they have lessoned their responsibility to/for FOSSHOST CIC thereby.
+17. Our volunteers do not otherwise delegate or defer than as stated below as typical and do not in any way consider they have lessoned their responsibility to/for FOSSHOST CIC thereby.

 As a UK registered CIC, Fosshost is required to operate under our articles, filed with the office of the UK CIC regulator.
 We are also